R-HYTE/green-pocket/README.md

 ...
 ```

 `Mongoose` was my Object Data Modeling(ODM) library of choice for the connection between my mongoDB and the node.js environment.
+Why an Object Data Modeling library?
+Because mongodb by itself lacks schema.
+Mongoose equips us with the ability to formulate  models and constrictions i.e schemas

 # Install